dkandalov/limited-wip/README.md

 at [LSCC meetup](http://www.meetup.com/london-software-craftsmanship/) in 2012
-after having a chat with [Samir Talwar](https://twitter.com/SamirTalwar) (it's easy to implement a basic version of auto-revert in bash but there are problems like resetting timer after each commit and IntelliJ asking on revert from command line if you really want to load changes from file system).
+after having a chat with [Samir Talwar](https://twitter.com/SamirTalwar) (it's easy to implement a basic version of auto-revert in bash but there are problems like resetting the timer after each commit and the problem with IntelliJ asking on each revert from command line if you really want to load changes from file system).

 Some time later (in 2015) after trying auto-revert on large legacy code bases I felt that it's a bit too harsh sometimes and I end up watching timer to stop it before auto-revert.